Chart Color Schemes

 Woodford has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are predicted to impact this area.
-Notable projects include Regional NSW Road Network Safety Improvements, Low and Mid-Rise Housing Policy, Sydney Metro, and Mariyung Fleet (New Intercity Fleet), with the following list highlighting those most likely to be relevant.
+No changes can influence a region's performance more than alterations to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects expected to impact the area.
+Key projects include Regional NSW Road Network Safety Improvements, Low and Mid-Rise Housing Policy, Sydney Metro, and Mariyung Fleet (New Intercity Fleet).
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.